2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-why-and-how-to-write-good-commit-messages.md

 #### A well written commit message is the best way to communicate changes in your code.

-###### This includes communicating to:
+##### This includes communicating to:
   1. Yourself
-    The way you write messages can help you remember what you did when you go back to look at them weeks or months later.
+    The way you write messages can help you remember why you did something when you go back and look at them weeks or months later.
   2. Your collaborators
     Being as descriptive as possible in just a few words can help others understand the progress of your work without confusing them.